emirg23/MovieSeriesDiary/README.md

 # MovieSeriesDiary
 Created for a Data Structures and Algorithms course project, which received full credit.

-You need to add your own GoogleService-Info of Firebase if you want to see the project properly.
+The project includes a comprehensive database of movies and series in firebase, built by web-scraping data from IMDb.

+To run the project properly, you must add your own GoogleService-Info.plist from your Firebase console.

 ![Image](https://github.com/user-attachments/assets/40ec3d6d-3f5f-46ee-9cff-735c1a470ba8)
 ![Image](https://github.com/user-attachments/assets/f9aa341f-0dd7-416b-b6b9-04d3c74bc498)